thapapradeep884/week-5/README.md

 ## 2.3 Check setup.cfg

-The setup.cfg file should automatically contain the following information:
+The following details should be included by default in the setup.cfg file:
 ```
 [develop]
 script-dir=$base/lib/py_pubsub
 [install]
 install-scripts=$base/lib/py_pubsub
 ```
-Simply instruct setuptools to place your executables in the lib directory, where ros2 run will look for them.
+Tell setuptools to put your executables in the lib directory so that ros2 run knows where to find them.

-If you wanted to see the entire system in action, you could build your package right now, source the local setup files, and launch it.
-However, let's first create the subscriber node.
+You could create your package right now, source the local setup files, and launch it if you wanted to see the full system in operation.
+Let's first, though, establish the subscriber node.

 ## 3 Write the subscriber node

-The next node can be created by going back to ros2 ws/src/py pubsub/py pubsub.
-Fill out your terminal with the following code:
+Returning to ros2 ws/src/py pubsub/py pubsub will allow you to create the following node.
+The following code should be entered into your terminal:

 ```
 wget https://raw.githubusercontent.com/ros2/examples/foxy/rclpy/topics/minimal_subscriber/examples_rclpy_minimal_subscriber/subscriber_member_function.py